Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-diy.rst

 Flashing
 --------

 #.
 Once you have all these you will need to download an 0.3.0 image from https://images.start9.com.
 This is free for all existing users.
-Anyone who is running 0.2.x who compiled it themselves will need to either compile 0.3.0 themselves or purchase an 0.3.0 image.
+Anyone who is running 0.2.x who compiled it themselves will need to either compile 0.3.0 themselves or download an 0.3.0 image.

 #.
-Once you have the image, flash it on to the 16GB SD card - the new one, **NOT** the one currently in your Embassy!
+Once you have the image, flash it on to the 32GB SD card - the new one, **NOT** the one currently in your Embassy!

 .. tip:: The flashing software we recommend is `Balena Etcher <https://www.balena.io/etcher/>`_